jybaek/hanvi/README.md

 Transcription:  생각보다 잘 됩니다
 Audio content written to file: output.mp3
 ```
 Currently, the recognized voice is _ping/pong_ and saved as `output.mp3` file.
 In future, it will be added the function to output directly through the speaker.
+Here is a sample file.
+<audio src="./sampleAudio/output.mp3" controls preload></audio>

 ## reference
   - https://github.com/googleapis/nodejs-speech